Hydrateurself/Hydrateurself/README.md

 let learning = true
 if(learning){

-return ("I love to learn and explore 📝")
+return ("Loving to learn and explore 📝")

 }else{
 throw new Error("404 sorry ❌")